CRodillas/Exploratory-Data-Analysis-Using-R/DSC1105_FA6_Rodillas.md

     ## Balanced Accuracy                    0.4883

-Looking at the accuracy, although it has been subjected to interaction features, it still has a subpar 33% accuracy on a 95% confidence interval.
-Looking at the prediction, it seems like all three classes are confused with each other, indicating that the model has difficulty distinguishing between the customer segments.
+Looking at the accuracy, although it has been subjected to interaction features, it still has a subpar **33% accuracy on a 95% confidence interval**.
+Looking at the prediction, it seems like all three classes are confused with each other, indicating that the **model has difficulty distinguishing between the customer segments**.
 With this much accuracy, it shows at the threshold of 33.54% of No Information Rate (NIR).
 In addition, the Kappa indicates that the model is performing worse than chance in terms of agreement beyond random prediction.